 Things to Do in Fayetteville on Razorback Game Day Weekends

-There’s nothing like the feel of an SEC game day.
-Anticipation of a win and high energy levels fill the air in Fayetteville, home of the University of Arkansas Razorbacks.
-Home to the state’s major research and flagship education institution, it also has an art and culture side to its roots in education.
+There’s nothing like the feel of an SEC game day in Fayetteville, where high energy levels and tailgating fun fill the air in anticipation of a win by the University of Arkansas Razorbacks.
+Home to the state’s major research and flagship education institution, Fayetteville also has an arts and culture side to its roots in education.

 Whether you’re an Arkansan rooting for the Razorbacks or an out-of-towner for the opposing team, Fayetteville has plenty to offer fans during their weekend stay.